spsforks/QB64-Wiki/Statement.md

 ```

-*Example 2:* Demonstrates how row- and column-coordinates are not enclosed with paranteses (in text).
+Demonstrates how row- and column-coordinates are not enclosed with paranteses (in text).

 ```vb